 Dave Burba becomes the first Indians' pitcher to homer in 26 years when he goes deep in a 6-1 interleague victory over the Reds at Cinergy Field.
 Ironically, the right-hander was scheduled to be the Opening Day pitcher for Cincinnati but was traded to Cleveland for Sean Casey the day before the season started.

 After going 6-0 against Atlanta and Florida, the Cubs complete their third consecutive three-game sweep by beating the White Sox, 13-7.
 The last time Chicago put together a similar streak occurred in 1918.

-The Crespos both hit home runs making it the 28th time in major league history brothers have gone deep in the same game.
-Cesar homers in the seventh inning for the Padres, and his younger sibling, Felipe, blasts round-trippers in the second and the sixth for the Giants in San Diego's 10-7 victory at Pacific Bell Park.
+The Crespos both hit home runs, making it the 28th time in major league history that brothers have gone deep in the same game.
+In the seventh inning for the Padres, Cesar homers, and his younger sibling, Felipe, blasts round-trippers in the second and the sixth for the Giants in San Diego's 10-7 victory at Pacific Bell Park.

-With just ten sacrifice flies during their first 58 games, the Rockies tie a major league with five sac flies during the 16-9 Coors Field victory over Pittsburgh.
+The Rockies, who recorded just ten sacrifice flies during their first 58 games, tie a major league with five sac flies during the 16-9 Coors Field victory over Pittsburgh.
 The Mariners established the mark against Oakland in 1988.

 With the Yankees' 10-3 victory over the White Sox at U.S. Cellular Field, Joe Torre wins his 2,000th game as a manager.
 The former Braves (257), Mets (286), and Cardinals (351) skipper becomes the first person in big-league history to have reached the milestone and also have at least 2,000 hits as a player.

 With two outs in the bottom of the ninth inning at Network Associates Coliseum, Shannon Stewart lines a single to right field to break up Curt Schilling's no-hitter.
 Thanks to a first-inning home run by David Ortiz, the Red Sox beat the A's, 1-0.